4.2 First-Order Long-Slit Spectroscopy

 , and 52X2E1

 ) have been defined near row 900 on the STIS CCD detector for use with the STIS first-order gratings.
 The use of these aperture positions is strongly recommended for the observation of faint sources.
 For high signal-to-noise observations of bright targets we recommend continuing to use the regular aperture positions near the center of the detector.
 Extensive calibration observations were performed during Cycles 11 and 12 to ensure that the calibration at the E1 aperture positions is of the same quality as it is for sources observed at the usual location on the STIS CCD.
+There are on-going flux monitoring programs continue to obtain spectra at E1 to track any changes.
 Further information regarding the use of the E1 aperture positions can be found in Section 7.3.8.

 E2 Aperture Positions for Better Fringe Flats